susurobo/smart-turn-multimodal/README.md

 ### Supporting training on more platforms

 We trained early versions of this model on Google Colab.
 We should support Colab as a training platform, again!
 It would be great to have quickstarts for training on a wide variety of platforms.

-### Optimization

-This model will likely perform well in quantized versions.
-Quantized versions should run significantly faster than the current float32 weights.

-The PyTorch inference code is not particularly optimized.
-We should be able to hand-write inference code that runs substantially faster on both GPU and CPU, for this model architecture.

-It would be nice to port inference code to Apple's MLX platform.
-This would be particular useful for local development and debugging, as well as potentially open up the possibility of running this model locally on iOS devices (in combination with quantization).

 ## Contributors